Dean of Students

 Student Affairs at UAH creates opportunities for students to engage in a diverse community of learners characterized by a supportive campus environment that encourages individual growth and development.
 This mission is accomplished through comprehensive programs and services focused on student learning and success.
 Through the Dean of Students office, the interpretation and administration of the Code of Student Conduct takes place.
 The Code of Student Conduct protects students' rights and assists students in their awareness of their obligations and responsibilities in being part of the University community.

 The Counseling Center, under the direction of the Dean of Students, at UAH provides specialized professional services designed to assist students in their academic, personal, and social development.
 Many students encounter personal difficulties that affect the course of their collegiate experience.
 The Counseling Center provides short-term therapy to help students cope with stress and/or learn new skills.
 Counseling services are available to all students currently enrolled in 3 or more credits at UAH.
 The staff is committed to meeting the needs of individuals from diverse backgrounds.
 Services are confidential and in accordance with the ethical guidelines of the American Psychological Association.
 Information from counseling sessions does not go on a student's academic record and is not released to any other individuals (on campus or off) without the student's written permission—except in rare situations as mandated by law.
 Students come in for a variety of concerns such as relationships, self-esteem, time management, anxiety, family concerns, depression, stress management, and many other concerns.
-See our webpage at http://www.uah.edu/counseling/ for more information.
-To schedule an appointment, contact the Counseling Center at 256.824.6203 or come by Executive Plaza Bldg 200, Suite 208.
+See our webpage at https://www.uah.edu/counseling-center for more information.
+To schedule an appointment, contact the Counseling Center at 256.824.6203.

 Disability Support Services